shivamsouravjha/shawn-the-sheep/README.md

 * Git star(optional)
 * Git Fork
 * Git Clone
-* CD Backend and NPM Install to install dependencies of Backend.
-* NPM Start to Start Server
+* NPM Start to Start
-* Open Other power shell
-* CD frontend and NPM Install to install dependencies of frontend.
-* NPM Start to start the frontend.

 # Dependency Software Must in system to Run this
 * NODEJS